Rabak

 Rabak (ربك) is a city in south-eastern Sudan and the capital of the Sudanese state of White Nile.
-It is one of the major cities of Sudan, an industrial city in which are located several factories, such as the Nile Cement Company factory, the Kenana sugar factory, and the Assalaya sugar factory.
+Numerous factories are based in the industrial-oriented city, such as the Kenana Sugar Company.

 Geography

 The city is located on the eastern bank of the White Nile, facing Kosti on the western bank.
 It lies some 362 meters above sea level.
 Rabak is approximately 260 km south of Khartoum and 340 km west of the Ethiopian border.
 It is linked to the north of Sudan via the Khartoum–Rabak road; and it is linked by road eastward to Sennar and westward to Al-Ubayyid.

 Climate

 Rabak has a hot arid climate (Köppen climate classification BWh), despite receiving over 350 mm of rainfall annually, owing to the extremely high potential evapotranspiration.